-The WLGA is currently recruiting a small team to develop, deliver and manage the programme, to provide and commission support and to recruit a panel of member and officer peers.
-It is anticipated the team will be in place in early Summer 2021 and 80 peers will have been recruited to provide mutual aid support during 2021-22.
+Since 2021-22 a small team has been recruited to develop, deliver and manage the programme, to provide and commission support and to recruit a panel of member and officer peers.

 What is Sector-led improvement?